appbaseio/dejavu/README.md

 Sort through the data, find things visually, hide irrelevant data and make sense of all the numbers and dates.
 Filters work by identifying data mappings from the Elasticsearch index.
 If dejavu sees a ``string`` field, it will provide filters for **search**, **has** and **has not** and is also mindful if the data is analyzed.
 Similarly a numeric field allows filtering on ranges and a date field allows filtering data by dates.

 dejavu also supports local filters like column sorting and showing a subset of columns.

-``To-do``: dejavu doesn't support filtering on advanced data types (like geopoint, parent-child); but it's possible to add those at some point.
+dejavu also supports query filtered view, where a user can write an Elasticsearch query and the data view will be filtered according to the query.

 #### Modern UI elements